AlexanderGS0x/blockchain-developer-bootcamp-final-project-/README.md

 Users should be able to upload items they want to sell.
 Each item will effectively be an nft, created by a smart-contract that publishes the sales listing to the public blockchain.
 The posting will have a starting value, and a set expiration time whereby it can accept "bids" for the item being sold.

 - User uploads a sales listing, minting an nft in the process.
 Only allow new nft's to be minted if an nft doesn't already exist for a vehicle's vin (consult oracle?)
-- NFT meta-data will be queried from the blockchain via graph protocol to render out the sales listing on the front end (react)
+- NFT meta-data will be queried from the blockchain via graph protocol to render out the sales listing on the front end client via web api
 - On a successful bid, funds will be held in escrow until the product has been confirmed by both parties to have shifted hands.

 ## Smart Contracts